medobarakat/medobarakat/README.md

 </p>

 ##
 - 🔭 I’m currently working on ReactJs , VueJs. ...
-Learning Python...
+Learning Angular...
-- 📱 Working on React Native, learning new tech...
+- 📱 Working on React Native, As A Mobile Developer And Learning More...
 - 🌱 Also Working with JavaScript,TypeScript , Sass and FrameWorks (BootStrap , TailWind)...
+- 🔥 Learned Python As A New Achievement..
 - 📫 Making A Fully Responsive Website..
 - 😄 My website: [My Portfolio](https://ahmedporfolio.vercel.app/)
 - ✨ Currently Learning new Technology , Improving My Coding and keep going , newer projects will be soon added ..